rafasoares/cancancan-wiki/Translating-your-app.md

 en:
   unauthorized:
     create:
-      article: "Only admin may do this!"
+      article: "Only an admin can create an article"
 ```

 ### Translating custom abilities